dafny-lang/dafny/docs/DafnyRef/Topics.md

 Even existential quantifiers need triggers.
 This is because when Dafny determines an existential quantifier is false, for example in `requires !exists x :: f(x) == 2`, Dafny will use a logical rewrite rule to change this existential into a universal quantifier, so it becomes `requires forall x :: f(x) != 2`.
 Before verification, Dafny can not determine whether quantifiers will be determined to be true or false, so it must assume any quantifier may turn into a universal quantifier, and thus they all need triggers.

 Besides quantifiers, comprehensions such as set and map comprehension also need triggers, since these are modelled using universal quantifiers.

+Besides not finding triggers, another problematic situation is when Dafny was able to generate triggers, but believes the rules it found may still cause useless instantiations due a pattern called matching loops.
+Dafny emits a warning when this happens.